rust-console/gba/book/src/02-concepts/02-bios.md

 Functions](https://problemkaputt.de/gbatek.htm#biosfunctions).

 Note that BIOS calls have _more overhead than normal function calls_, so don't go using them all over the place if you don't have to.
+They're also usually written more to be compact in terms of code than for raw speed, so you actually can out speed them in some cases.
+Between the increased overhead and not being as speed optimized, you can sometimes do a faster job without calling the BIOS at all.
+(TODO: investigate more about  what parts of the BIOS we could potentially offer faster alternatives for.)

 I'd like to take a moment to thank [Marc Brinkmann](https://github.com/mbr) (with contributions from [Oliver Schneider](https://github.com/oli-obk) and